tjex/ci-server-g26/README.md

 5. formats a response destined for Github based on the build result and
 6. sends the response (headers and json) back to Github

-The response back to Github contains the status of the build, which can either be `error`, `faliure`, `pending` or `success`.
+The response back to Github contains the status of the build.
+Github accepts `error`, `faliure`, `pending` or `success` state messages.
 This response is displayed alongside the commit in Github.

 Through this process developers can work together with greater fluidity due